FloV24/Digital-Appendix/README.md

 Requires:

 ## 02 XTB Calculations
-Contains both the generated input files and the resulting output files from the geometry optimization.
+Contains the generated output and input files from the geometry optimization, as well as the Program to convert these into the needed GOAT Input files.
 ## 03 GOAT
 ### Input Files and Output Files
 Input and Output Files from the GOAT conformer search.